frdeso/barectf/README.md

 The target audience of barectf is developers who need to trace [bare metal](https://en.wikipedia.org/wiki/Bare_machine) systems.
-The code produced by barectf is pure ANCI C (with one exception, see the current limitations below) and can be lightweight enough to fit on a tiny microcontroller.
+The code produced by barectf is pure ANSI C (with one exception, see the current limitations below) and can be lightweight enough to fit on a tiny microcontroller.